mikemix/jekyll-now/_posts/2018-10-24-doctrine-xml-configuration.md

 title: How to configure Symfony 4 Doctrine XML mapping
 ---

+I've attempted to answer this question lately on [StackOverflow](https://stackoverflow.com/questions/52962708/symfony-4-how-to-implement-doctrine-xml-orm-mapping/52963004#52963004).
+Astoundingly, the documentation is scarce about this.

 Imagine `YourDomain\Entity\Customer` domain object.
 Define your own mapping first:

 ```